PawelGozdz/Project-18-Express-movies/README.md

 Specific movie comments, are accessable from the movie dropdown.

 ## Basic Information
-This my 2nd Express app that I have ever built.
-Can be done better.
+This my 2nd Express app.

 What I wanted to achieve here, is to use Node/Express for the whole app, without Front End JS.\
-There are places, where I did not know how to properly handle several things (mainly with Sequelize) as I've just started learning it.
+There are places, where I didn't know how to properly handle several things (mainly with Sequelize) as I've just started learning it.

 For example, in '/comments' route, where all the comments are displayed, I didn't include the movie title for specific comment, because I didn't know how to query the 'movies' table from the 'comments' table.
 In sql it would like this: